qmonnet/whirl-offload/_posts/2020-04-11-unofficial-beba-debrief.md

 OpenState interface]({{ site.baseurl }}{% post_url
 2016-07-17-openstate-stateful-packet-processing %}) served as a basis on which most of the project was built.
-Instead of having just one forwarding table with actions associated to each flow, this interface would match packets again flow characteristics _and_ flow state, and would then associate an action _and_ a “next state” for the flow (for a longer description, please refer to my more detailed article linked above).
+Instead of having just one forwarding table with actions associated to each flow, this interface would match packets against flow characteristics _and_ flow state, and would then associate an action _and_ a “next state” for the flow (for a longer description, please refer to my more detailed article linked above).
 As a result, the switch acts as a Mealy machine, and can successively apply various actions to the packets, depending on which state the flow currently has.
 It works, it is easy to implement.
 And